 2) Keep agenda items short and snappy

 When consuming information digitally, our attention span is much shorter, so meeting sessions should be limited to around 30 minutes maximum and include interactive elements.
 However, optimal attention span peaks at just 7-10 minutes.

 To keep your audience taking in as much information as possible, try to keep each speaker or business agenda item to just 30 minutes before taking a break or moving to a new topic.
 Within each 30-minute session, include an interactive element every 10 minutes, to stop your audience zoning out.
 This can be something as quick and simple as:

 - Asking the audience a question

 - Involving the audience in a Q&A session

 A study found that participants who had an active part in their learning were able to retain more information than those who had a passive role – an important stat when delivering a kick-off conference with lots of important information to be delivered.

 3) Consider some team building as an icebreaker, energiser or post-conference networking event

 Leading on from breaking up sessions and keeping attendees focused, it’s worth exploring team building options to keep everyone moving and thinking differently.
 A short burst of physical activity is shown to improve brain function and memory significantly, and this is particularly important on virtual events when attendees are isolated and seated for the majority of the event.
 It also gives your team time to connect with each other, providing a positive impression and increasing the chances of everyone staying engaged.
 A short conference icebreaker, such as a virtual haka will get delegates active and excited for the day ahead.
-Incorporate a conference energiser around mid-way through your conference, like a quiz, and finish the night with a networking and reward activity, such as a virtual race night or cocktail making class, that will keep everyone discussing the days’ conference and feeling appreciated for their time and input.
+Incorporate a conference energiser around mid-way through your conference, like an online game show, and finish the night with a networking and reward activity, such as a virtual race night or virtual escape room like ‘Ransom’, that will keep everyone discussing the days’ conference and feeling appreciated for their time and input.